Where to Dance in Asheville

 And, hit up a guitar bar

-The Asheville Guitar Bar is a recent addition to the local music scene.
+The Asheville Guitar Bar is located in the River Arts District.
 Guitars are incorporated into every aspect of the bar, including the ceiling beam made to look like a guitar fretboard!
 Mixed with the regularly scheduled bands are open jam session nights when musicians come to play.
 The Guitar Bar has attracted some big names already, including several Grammy Award winners.

 Head to the Barn